 Worst case, get him two nerf guns.
 It won't be much exercise, but no man can resist the charm of a nerf gun for at least a little bit of fun away from some screens every now and then.

-The Traancoso beach bat set from Frescobol Carioca (alt link) above is a little pricey at $260, but it's a good example of a fun, handmade gift that might help a man have some more active fun.
+The Trancoso beach bat set from Frescobol Carioca (alt link) above is a little pricey at $260, but it's a good example of a fun, handmade gift that might help a man be a little more active in his leiusre time.

 Lessons I've gathered: